spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/azure-disk-encryption.md

 - Azure Disk Encryption is only supported on Azure IaaS clusters.

+- Azure Disk Encryption is only supported when using the <VersionedLink text="Palette eXtended Kubernetes (PXK)" url="/integrations/packs/?pack=kubernetes" /> pack.

 - If a key expires in your Key Vault, your cluster may experience operation failures.
 To resolve this, generate a new key in Key Vault and update your Disk Encryption Set to reference the new key.

+  - No changes are needed in Palette, as the Palette eXtended Kubernetes pack configuration references the URI of your Disk Encryption Set, which remains unchanged.

   - We recommend enabling
     [**Auto key rotation**](https://learn.microsoft.com/en-us/azure/virtual-machines/disk-encryption#automatic-key-rotation-of-customer-managed-keys)
     on your Disk Encryption Set so it can automatically use new key versions from your Key Vault.
-  - No changes are needed in Palette, as the Palette eXtended Kubernetes pack configuration references the URI of your Disk Encryption Set, which remains unchanged.

 - Changing the Disk Encryption Set URI (`diskEncryptionSetID`) in the Palette eXtended Kubernetes pack configuration in Palette will trigger a node repave.